mt-mods/xp_redo/readme.md

 Minetest mod for player experience management (xp)
 It adds an xp counter per player and ranks according to your xp level.
 The xp level, your rank and a progress bar to the next rank will show up in your hud.
+On every rank level up you get a award-like notification.
 There is also a xpgate block which, when placed under a wooden door will only allow players with a certain xp level to go through.

 # Install